Driving can be challenging, but it is an art that can be mastered with practice.

 When driving a manual car, it’s important to remember several things to ensure a smooth and safe ride.
 One common question is whether or not to press the clutch while braking.
 Engaging the clutch while braking is best to avoid jolting and jerky motions.

 It’s also important to ensure the clutch is engaged when shifting gears.
 Leaving the car in gear while stationary can cause unnecessary wear on the clutch.
-And while driving, avoid continuously engaging the clutch, as this can lead to extra friction and decrease the durability of the clutch.
+While driving, avoid continuously engaging the clutch, as this can lead to extra friction and decrease the durability of the clutch.

 One sign that the clutch may be worn out is if you notice grinding while braking.
 If this occurs, having a professional mechanic check it out is best.
 Remembering these things, you can ensure a safe and smooth drive while operating a manual car.